mrlhumphreys/salieri/README.md

 * `CHECKERS_MINIMAX_DEPTH` - How many layers the checkers minimax algorithm will search, default: `5`
 * `BACKGAMMON_MCTS_SIMULATION_COUNT` - How many simulations the Monte Carlo Tree Search algorithm will search, default: `120`
 * `BACKGAMMON_MCTS_SIMULATION_DEPTH` - How many moves deep in the Monte Carlo Tree Search algorithm will search for each simulation, default: `40`
-* `MCTS_SIMULATION_COUNT` - How many simulations the Monte Carlo Tree Search algorithm will search, default: `120`
+* `CHECKERS_MCTS_SIMULATION_COUNT` - How many simulations the Monte Carlo Tree Search algorithm will search, default: `120`
-* `MCTS_SIMULATION_DEPTH` - How many moves deep in the Monte Carlo Tree Search algorithm will search for each simulation, default: `40`
+* `CHECKERS_MCTS_SIMULATION_DEPTH` - How many moves deep in the Monte Carlo Tree Search algorithm will search for each simulation, default: `40`

 ## API reponse codes